ruik3z/avalon-firmware/README.md

 This module was built specifically for Avalon Kernel and may not function correctly on other kernels.

-The included boot animation is mounted during early boot using post-fs-data and is intended for Android 16 LineageOS-based systems.
+The included boot animation is mounted during early boot using post-fs-data.

-## Credits

-* Kali NetHunter Project
-* KernelSU-Next
-* Linux Wireless Developers
-* RT2x00 Project